 The FC meeting will consider all the documentation for each application and agree collectively the evaluation and scores against each of the Assessment Criteria documenting in each case whether the application for promotion/progression is supported and the reasons for its decision.
-The Committee should then rank the applicants in a list according to the strength of their applications and make its recommendation to the SC.
+The FC should then rank the applicants in a list according to the strength of their applications and make its recommendation to the SC.
 The Chair of each FC should attend part of the relevant SC meeting in a non-voting capacity.

 The Secretary of the FC will attend the meeting to provide advice and guidance as appropriate and, together with the Chair, oversee the fair and effective operation of the procedure.
-The Chair might also wish to invite the relevant Head of School (or another nominated member of the SC) as an invited observer, who then may pass any observations on to the School Committee.
-In addition, FCs may invite additional persons to attend meetings to assist in the consideration of interdisciplinary/cross-departmental applications.
+The Chair might also wish to invite the relevant Head of School (or another nominated member of the SC) as an invited observer, who then may pass any observations on to the SC.
+In addition, FCs may invite additional persons to attend meetings to assist in the consideration of multidisciplinary applications.
 These persons are not committee members and are not entitled to vote but the names of those invited to attend may be disclosed to applicants.

-Each member of each Committee has a responsibility to ensure its business is conducted in accordance with the guidance; the Chair of each Committee has a particular role in this regard.
-Each Committee member, and those attending the Committee meetings, should ensure that:
+Each member of each committee has a responsibility to ensure its business is conducted in accordance with this guidance; the Chair of each committee has a particular role in this regard.
+Each committee member, and those attending the committee meetings, should ensure that:

-- they are familiar with this guidance (the Chair will ask each Member for confirmation); - in considering the applications, they adhere to the Assessment Criteria and do not import additional considerations into their evaluations which may be construed as additional criteria; - they treat Indicators of Excellence as being suggestive in nature and non-exhaustive; not all indicators will be relevant to all applicants; - they are aware of their responsibilities relating to equality, diversity and inclusion, including the potential risk of unconscious bias, and have completed the appropriate training (see Key Principles) to ensure their considerations are collective, fair, impartial and evidence based; - they consider whether any allowance should be made for Contextual Factors and/or COVID- related impacts; and they state any declarations of interest to enable the Committee to agree appropriate action to be taken before consideration of applications. - Each Committee, together with any other staff involved, is responsible for ensuring all relevant documentation and associated content is treated in the strictest of confidence.
+- they are familiar with this guidance (the Chair will ask each member for confirmation); - in considering the applications, they adhere to the Assessment Criteria and do not import additional considerations into their evaluations which may be construed as additional criteria; - they treat Indicators of Excellence as being suggestive in nature and non-exhaustive; not all indicators will be relevant to all applicants; - they are aware of their responsibilities relating to equality, diversity and inclusion, including the potential risk of unconscious bias, and have completed the appropriate training (see Key Principles) to ensure their considerations are collective, fair, impartial and evidence based; - they consider whether any allowance should be made for Contextual Factors; - they state any declarations of interest to enable the committee to agree appropriate action to be taken before consideration of applications; - Each committee, together with any other employees involved, is responsible for ensuring all relevant documentation and associated content is treated in the strictest of confidence.